joaopalmeiro/reading-notes/science-communication/README.md

 - "When scientists communicate publicly, they do not just disseminate knowledge, they also represent a particular sense making about what science, scientists, and scientific organizations are."
 - "One study found that previous behavior is the most important predictor for whether scientists are likely to engage in public communication (Poliakoff & Webb, 2007).
 This implies that scientists either engage in science communication on a **continuous basis** or they **do not do it at all**."
 - "Just as **top leaders of large companies** often become the central focus point for sense making about that company (Guthey, Clark, & Jackson, 2009), **top scientists** often symbolize science and its organizations in public communication."
+- "Approximately one half of the interviewees seemed to move between these roles depending on the context.
+The other half of the interviewees talked primarily about one of the roles, but they also occasionally said things that could be ascribed to a secondary role."
+- **Field of expertise**:
+  - The most common mode of representation.
+  - "(...) the interviewee does not speak on behalf of his university or colleagues but only answers to himself for what he says."
+  - "(...) he does not speak as a private person but that he has a particular academic position, from which he can speak knowledgably about a field."
+  - "This scientist [(there is at least one other scientist who sees no problems)] does not want to be seen to talk about scientific topics outside her field of expertise."
+  - "(...) communication is rarely described as a favorite activity."
+  - "Their main concern when speaking in public is that the content, the facts, are correct."
+  - Often, they have only vague notions about the target audience.
+- **Organization**: